Film score: Syncing

 When writing music for film, one goal is to sync dramatic events happening on screen with musical events in the score.
 There are many different methods for syncing music to picture.
 These include using sequencing software to calculate timings, using mathematic formulas and free timing with reference timings.
 Composers work using SMPTE timecode for syncing purposes.

-When syncing music to picture, generally a leeway of 3–4 frames late or early allows the composer to be extremely accurate.
-Using a technique called Free Timing, a conductor will use either (a) a stopwatch or studio size stop clock, or (b) watch the film on a screen or video monitor while conducting the musicians to predetermined timings.
+When syncing music to picture, generally a leeway of 3–4 frames late or early is sufficiently accurate.
+Using a technique called free timing, a conductor uses either a stopwatch, studio size stop clock, or watches the film on a screen while conducting the musicians to predetermined timings.
 These are represented visually by vertical lines (streamers) and bursts of light called punches.
 These are put on the film by the Music Editor at points specified by the composer.
-In both instances, the timings on the clock or lines scribed on the film have corresponding timings which are also at specific points (beats) in the composer/conductor score.
+In both instances, timings on the clock or lines scribed on the film have corresponding timings that are also at specific points (beats) in the composer/conductor score.

 Written click track

-A written click track is a method of writing bars of music in consistent time values (e.g. 4 beats in :02 2/3 seconds) to establish a constant tempo in lieu of a metronome value (e.g. 88 bpm).
-A composer would use a written click if he or she planned to conduct live performers.
+A written click track is a method of writing bars of music in consistent time values (e.g., four beats in :02 2/3 seconds) to establish a constant tempo in lieu of a metronome value in beats per minute (BPM).
+A composer uses a written click if planning to conduct live performers.
 When using other methods such as a metronome, the conductor has a perfectly spaced audible click playing.
 This can yield stiff and lifeless performances in slower more expressive cues.
-A standard bpm value can be converted to a written click where X represents the number of beats per bar and W represents time in seconds by using the following equation:
+A standard BPM value can be converted to a written click where X represents the number of beats per bar and W represents time in seconds by using the following equation: